What is the effect of Weight and Obesity on Hernias?

 Lift Safely

-Bend at your knees, not your back.
+Get down on your knees, not on your back.

 Ask for help with heavy items.